plojyon/resolwe-bio-py/docs/resdk-tables.rst

 ============

 ReSDK tables are helper classes for aggregating collection data in tabular format.
-Currently, we have two flavours:
+Currently, we have three flavours:

     - :ref:`rna-tables`
     - :ref:`methylation-tables`
+    - :ref:`microarray-tables`

 .. _rna-tables: